thomaslaurenson/Dragino_LoRaShield_Node_AU915/README.md

 ## Australian and New Zealand Frequencies

 To operate LoRaWAN in Australia and New Zealand, a device should use the radio frequencies specified by the LoRaWAN standard.
-This allows interoperation as well as operating radio devices within the regulartions specified by the government.
+This allows interoperation, as well as operating radio devices within the regulartions specified by the government.
 The standardised LoRaWAN frequencies for Australia and New Zealand range from 915 MHz to 930 MHz frequency.
 In the world of LoRaWAN this standardisation is more commonly known as *AU915*.
-This information is documented in the official frequency plans in the LoRaWAN 1.0.2 Specification.
+This information is documented in the official frequency plans: the LoRaWAN 1.0.2 Specification.
 More specifically, a companion document named [LoRaWAN Regional Parameters](https://www.scribd.com/document/337679415/LoRaWAN-Regional-Parameters-v1-0-20161012-1397-1) outlines the frequencies for use in different countries.

 AU915 allows for a total of 73 possible channels to use within the 915 MHz to 930 MHz frequency.
 Most LoRa networks in Australia seem to have made a consensus to only use a specific portion of this, that is, a specific band of channels in the frequency range.
-The consensus is the use of: channels 8 to 15 on the AU915 specification.
+The consensus is: use of channels 8 to 15 on the AU915 specification.
 This is also known as AU915 sub-band 2.
-This band in the specification that is implemented in the TTN server source code and is documented and distributed in the [`global_conf.json`](https://github.com/TheThingsNetwork/gateway-conf/blob/master/AU-global_conf.json) gateway configuration file distributed by TTN.
+This band in the specification that is implemented in the TTN server source code and is documented and distributed in the [global_conf.json`](https://github.com/TheThingsNetwork/gateway-conf/blob/master/AU-global_conf.json) gateway configuration file distributed by TTN.
 Furthermore, the TTN community has specified the AU915 frequencies and channels on their [LoRaWAN Frequencies](https://www.thethingsnetwork.org/wiki/LoRaWAN/Frequencies/Frequency-Plans) page.
 Therefore, this makes the channel choice logical for this project, as we want a legal and standardised LoRaWAN solution.

 The entire point of the task is to get the Dragino LoRaShield to operate in the specified AU915 frequency range, and specifically, sub-band 2.
 Therefore, it is first prudent to document the required channels and their respective properties.
 The table below displays the available upstream and downstream channels for AU915 sub-band 2.